Academic Requirements to Graduate

 Overlaps

-Full time students must complete a minimum of 36 units per year.
-Unless you come in a large number of transfer units, you will generally need to pass more than 36 units per year to graduate within the quarter limitation.
+- Minimum Progress: Full time students must complete a minimum of 36 units per year.
+Most students will need to pass more than 36 units per year to graduate within the quarter limitation.

 - MCWP 50 or MCWP 50R